Many women expect childbirth to be one of the happiest and most magical times of their lives, and it usually is for the first few days.

 - Loss of interest in social activities and hobbies

 - Frequent headaches, chest pains, or heart palpitations

 - Having no interest in the baby

-Treatment for Depression and Hormonal Imbalance
+Treatment For Depression And Hormonal Imbalance

 There are also some things you can do at home to help to rebalance your hormone levels and get to feeling back to normal:

-- Stay away from complex carbs and dairy
+- Avoid complex carbs and dairy

 - Increase fiber

 - Do Yoga